 - Scrum roles: product owner; development team; scrum master.
-We focus on the accountabilities of each role and how great teams can be built on a foundation of clear responsibilities.
+Focus is placed on the accountabilities of each role and, therefore, great teams are built on a foundation of clear responsibilities.

 - Scrum artefacts: product backlog; sprint backlog; increment.
 We see how transparency of the situation is the starting point for making effective decisions that lead to productive outcomes.

-- Definition of Done: This core concept is explored through a scenario for a life-critical product in a regulated environment, and teams are asked to create a definition of done.
+- Definition of Done: This core concept is explored through a scenario for a life-critical product in a regulated environment and we ask teams to create a definition of done.
 This raises the question of what to do when items on the definition of done take a long time, or involve external dependencies.

 Product Delivery with Scrum

-A case study for a new product is presented with an established vision and commercial context.
-Delegates learn a toolbox of techniques that may be called upon to facilitate as Scrum Masters during product planning and delivery:
+We use a case study for a new product with an established vision and commercial context.
+Delegates learn a toolbox of techniques used to facilitate as Scrum Masters during product planning and delivery:

 - User story mapping helping stakeholders and product owners to generate a product backlog.